 Leftover stuffing can be stored in an airtight container in the fridge for up to 3 days.
 Reheat it in the oven, covered, until warmed through.

 You can also freeze cooked stuffing for up to 2 months.
-Thaw overnight in the fridge, then reheat as directed above.
+To serve, thaw leftovers in the fridge overnight, and reheat as directed above.

 FAQs